drmcnelson/Laboratory-Instrumentation-Amplifier-with-16bit-1MSPS-ADC/README.md

 The power supply in turn is normally powered from the filtered +5V power connector provided on the controller although it can alternatively be powered directly from USB

 ### d) The complete setup with controller and recommended power supply.
-The following shows complete setup with the T4 based controller and power supply.
+The following shows a complete setup with the INA, T4 based controller and power supply.
 Notice the power supply is powered by the +5V connector on the controller and then powers the INA.
 The INA is connected to the controller by a 12 pin (2x6) ribbon cable.

 <p align="center">
 <img src="./Images/InAmpSetup.p800.jpg" alt="INA_setup" width="50%" height="auto">
 </p>

 ### e) Input range and bandwidth
-The range at each side of the differential input is +/-4V.
+The range at each side of the differential input is -4V to +4V.
 Full scale for the differential signal is therefore 8V.
 Spectral response is flat from DC.
 There is a low pass filter with time constant at the Nyquist limit for the 1MHz sample rate.

 ### f) Increasing gain
 Gain can be increased by adding the resistor Rg.
-There is a thru hole footprint for this part located between the input header and the first Op Amp chip.
+There is a thru-hole footprint for this part located between the input header and the first Op Amp chip.
 The gain equation is G = 1/2 + 10K/Rg.
 Rg = 100 will give you a gain of 100.5.
-With a gain of 100, full scale on each side of the differential input is 40mV and the full scale differential signal is 80mV.
+With a gain of 100, the full scale range on each side of the differential input is effectively 40mV and the full scale differential signal is 80mV.
 Larger inputs will clip since the rails for the Op Amps are just a little past -4V and +4V.

 ### g) Jumpers, selecting input impedance
-There are two jumpers adjacent to each side of the differential input.
+There are three pin jumpers adjacent to each side of the differential input.
 These allow you to select a 10M or 100K shunt to ground.
+With no jumper installed the input impedance is that of the non-inverting input of the Op Amp.
 It is important to have some path to ground, whether it is through the shunt resistor or the sample, rather than leave the input to drift off to one of the rails.

 ### h) Thermistor and measurements with voltage divider
-You might use the internal 100K shunt with an external thermistor to make accurate temperature measurements, or with an external resistor to form a divider to look at larger voltages.
+You might use the internal 100K shunt with an external 100K thermistor to make accurate temperature measurements, or with an external resistor to form a divider to look at larger voltages.

 The setup with a thermistor would look like the following where Vin is a known constant voltage and the internal resistor is selected by the jumpers as described above.
 The controller has a high precision voltage reference output that you can use for this.